bio

 12 GRAMMY® nominations:

-6 of 12 nominations: “Best Arrangement”
+six of 12 nominations: “Best Arrangement”

-4 of 12 nominations: “Best Large Jazz Ensemble”
+four of 12 nominations: “Best Large Jazz Ensemble”

-1 of 12 nomination: “Best solo” piano
+one of 12 nomination: “Best solo” piano

-1 of 12 nomination: “Best Instrumental Album” Positootly!
+one of 12 nomination: “Best Instrumental Album” Positootly!

-2 LATIN GRAMMY nominations: “Best Arrangement”
+Two LATIN GRAMMY nominations: “Best Arrangement”

-1 EMMY nomination is for “Best Musical Direction”
+An EMMY nomination is for “Best Musical Direction”

-KEY POSITIONS current / held:
+KEY POSITIONS held:

 President, International Society of Jazz Arrangers and Composers (ISJAC)